 - 4X global footprint

-REDSPICE will provide new intelligence capabilities and build our threat intelligence picture, including through threat intelligence sharing with ACSC partners.
+REDSPICE will provide new intelligence capabilities and build our threat intelligence picture, including through threat intelligence sharing with ASD partners.

 Enhanced National Cyber Defence